Multibus: Historical uses

 Multibus-II hardware running the iRMX operating system is used in the majority of the core Automatic Train Supervision subsystems on CLSCS, the London Underground Central line Signals Control System.
 This was supplied by Westinghouse Rail Systems and commissioned from the mid-1990s.
 The Central line is an Automatic Train Operation line.
 The Automatic Train Supervision elements use a mixture of iRMX on Multibus, and Solaris on SPARC computers.
 Sixteen Multibus-based Local Site Computers are distributed along the line together with six central Multibus-based subsystems in the control centre.
 Real time control and communications functions are provided by the Multibus-based processors and Sun workstations provide database functions and the operator consoles in the control room.
 All subsystem computers are dual redundant.
-The safety-critical Automatic Train Protection component is provided by trackside and train-borne equipment that does not use Multibus.
+The safety-critical Automatic Train Protection component is provided by trackside and trainborne equipment that does not use Multibus.
 The system was still in full operation as of 2011.
-In the control centre, Westinghouse also provided a cut-down mimic of the system for staff training and software test purposes using much of the same hardware and software as the full ATS system, but connected to a computer (also Multibus-II and Sun based) to simulate train movements and signalling behaviour.
+In the control centre, Westinghouse also provided a cut-down mimic of the system for staff training and software test purposes using much of the same hardware and software as the full ATS system, but connected to a computer (also Multibus-II and Sun based) to simulate train movements and signaling behavior.

-Oslo Metro or Oslo Tunnelbane uses a similar, although less complex Westinghouse-supplied Multibus hardware control system through the central Common Tunnel or Fellestunnelen tracks, but was expected to be decommissioned in 2011.
+Oslo Metro or Oslo Tunnelbane uses a similar (although less complex) Westinghouse-supplied Multibus hardware control system through the central Common Tunnel or Fellestunnelen tracks, but was expected to be decommissioned in 2011.